Bots Detection in CPV Lab Pro

-CPV Lab Pro 5.0 introduces several functions related to Bot traffic designed to minimize the bots impact in your campaigns.
+CPV Lab (opens new window) ad tracker introduces several functions related to Bot traffic designed to minimize the bots impact in your campaigns.

 Block Traffic Rules

-This is an older feature from CPV Lab Pro which allows you do define rules based on IP, User Agent or Referrer.
+This is a feature from CPV Lab which allows you do define rules based on IP, User Agent or Referrer.

 - Traffic that matches these rules will not be counted in Stats and other reports, but this traffic will still get redirected to the landing page because Google and other search engine spiders may be suspicious if the landing page is not found.